yehudacohen/alchemy/alchemy-web/index.md

 ---
 layout: home
 title: Alchemy
-description: Wrangle the Cloud with simple TypeScript scripts
+description: Wrangle the Cloud with pure TypeScript
 # Custom hero component instead of the default hero
 ---

 <CodeSnippetHero
   name="Alchemy 🪄"
-  text="Wrangle the Cloud with simple TypeScript scripts" tagline="Built-in support for Cloudflare, AWS, Stripe and more — or generate your own in minutes with AI" :actions="[
+  text="Wrangle the Cloud with pure TypeScript" tagline="Built-in support for Cloudflare, AWS, Stripe and more — or generate your own in minutes with AI" :actions="[
     { theme: 'brand', text: 'Get Started', link: '/docs/getting-started' },